 If all these conditions are met, dbt applies an additional condition to the query:

-This condition compares the dateTime column in the source table with the maximum dateTime value in the destination table.
+This condition compares the source table's dateTime column with the destination table's maximum dateTime value.

 Run the dbt model